defanator/zigbee-tools/sonoff-zbdongle-firmware-upgrading/README.md

 # SONOFF Zigbee 3.0 USB Dongle Plus firmware upgrading

-This section contains a guidance and tools required to flash firmware to SONOFF [ZBDongle-E](https://itead.cc/product/zigbee-3-0-usb-dongle/) without a need of connecting a dongle to laptop and using tools like Flash Programmer 2.
+This section contains a guidance and tools required to flash firmware to SONOFF [ZBDongle-E](https://itead.cc/product/zigbee-3-0-usb-dongle/) (based on EFR32MG21 chip) without a need of connecting a dongle to laptop and using tools like Flash Programmer 2.

 The whole process was tested on a Raspberry Pi 4 running OSMC 2024.02-1 (based on Debian 11 "bullseye") alongside with zigbee2mqtt and Home Assistant, and should work on many recent Linux distributives as well.